Acute Pain

 Diagnosis

-There are many ways we can help diagnose acute pain
+There are many ways we can help diagnose this pain. here are ways:

 • Physical examination